saiqulhaq/saiqulhaq/_posts/2023-07-24-why-you-should-use-constants-instead-of-string-literals-in-ruby.md

 ### Conclusion

-As a beginner programmer working with Ruby, adopting best practices early on is essential.
+As a Level Beginner programmer working with Ruby, adopting best practices early on is essential.
 When it comes to representing statuses or other fixed values in your code, using constants instead of string literals is a practice that enhances readability, reduces the likelihood of errors, and makes maintenance and refactoring easier.
 By following this approach, you'll write code that is more organized, safer, and easier to maintain as your projects evolve.